rharter/auto-value-gson/README.md

 this should only be applied to nullable properties.

 ## Builder Support
-If your `@AutoValue` annotated class has a builder, auto-value-gson will use the builder to instantiate the class.
-If there is a factory method for your builder, it will be used.
+If your `@AutoValue` class has a builder, auto-value-gson will use the builder to instantiate the class.
+If the `@AutoValue` class has a static no-argument factory method for its builder, it will be used.
 If there are multiple factory methods, the one annotated `@AutoValueGsonBuilder` will be used.
-This can be useful for setting default values or adding validation and normalization logic.
+This can be useful for setting default values.

 ```java
 @AutoValue public abstract class Foo {